-Adjusting from High School to College; Building Study Skills
+Adjusting from High School to University; Building Study Skills

 The ASC is certified by the College Reading and Learning Association (CRLA) and is an active member of the New England Peer Tutor Association (NEPTA).